That's Me....The Sun-Maid Raisin Girl

 For many, many years I looked for this Libby's Fruit Cocktail ad.
 I posed for this ad around 13 years old and living in San Francisco.
 This memory will always stay with me, because coming home on a streetcar I started to feel faint and almost passed out, when a woman saw me and asked if I needed help.
 She actually got off with me, which was my regular stop in front of our apartment...she helped me to the door and then got back on, all the while the streetcar driver waited...I'll never forget that!

 I actually found this ad in a Wisconsin Antique Store...does that mean I'm an antique?

 Blast from the Past ~ Fun or Funny to look at!Click thumbnail to view full-size

 some good ~ some bad

-I modeled off and on since childhood and some of these photos now seem a bit weird to look at, the hair and the cloths...interestingly enough it's all coming back, but not for me!
-Been there done that!
+I modeled off and on in Germany since childhood and then in California.
+These photos now seem a bit funny to look at, the hair and the cloths...interestingly enough some things are coming back.

 I wish I had all my modeling photo composites, but I lost them over the years from moving so many times.

 Some of the photos bring back good memories of modeling years ago.

 A Blast from the Past are the funny ones...